mend-toolkit/mend-examples/SAST CLI/3rd Party Results Consumption/README.md

 ## Note

-The script uses `xargs` for parallel processing of warnings, with the number of parallel processes calculated as 75% of available CPU cores.
+The script uses `xargs` for parallel processing of 3rd party findings, with the number of parallel processes calculated as 75% of available CPU cores.